-Discounts are available if you are claiming a level of Universal Credit that meets any of the following criteria:
+Discounts are also available if you're claiming a level of Universal Credit that meets any of the following criteria:

-- if you are not working, you (and your partners) total income is no more than your maximum Universal Credit award entitlement
+- if you're not working, you (and your partner's) total income is no more than your maximum Universal Credit award entitlement

-- the award does not include a child amount, you (or your partner) do not have a limited capability for work and, if you (or your partner) work, your monthly earnings are no more than £435
+- the award doesn't include a child amount, you (or your partner) don't have a limited capability for work and, if you (or your partner) work, your monthly earnings are no more than £435.00

 It is your responsibility to: